australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

 8. Cockos' *REAPER* (Cockos Inc., 2021); and

 9. Waves' *Tracks Live* (Waves Audio Ltd., 2021).

-\* DAWs mentioned but not used by the participants.

 One of the DAW platforms mentioned but not used by two participants was *BandLab* (BandLab Technologies, 2021), the only web browser-based DAW